NessJade96/12-SQL-Employee-Tracker/README.md

 6. using database queries and functions the "add an employee" option is now creating a new employee and adding it to the database.

 7. Using the 'new employee' db.query, I was able to quickly add the department and new role options to add to the database.

+8. Added in the update employee section that, then I needed to work on ensuring the menu would load back again after each selection was made.
+This was very tough to do and I spent a lot of time on this.
+Eventually I got this working by implimenting a switch/case/break system.
+Then also attaching another promise around the db.query for each function.